New Footbridge, Westover

 www.mapmyrun.com/routes/view/26460144

-Updated September 2024 Comments to [email protected]
+Updated August 2025 Comments to [email protected]

 1 From the bus-stop (GR415 266) at Westover, head west (in the Taunton direction) over the bridge crossing the former Yeovil to Taunton railway line(1) and turn immediately L by the telegraph pole into Frog Lane (no sign, but there is a road sign with black and white chevrons on the L).
-Follow 800m passing a track on L and at second track follow as lane bears sharp R and pass a small stone building with a brick chimney [0.9Km]
+Follow 800m passing a track on L and at second track on L follow as lane bears sharp R and pass small stone building with brick chimney [0.9Km]

 3 (GR406 248) Go R 150m past church(2) then L into School Street and follow 650m to sharp R turn.
 Continue ahead (SP Midelney Manor) for 1Km to reach Midelney bridge over the river Isle(3)[1.9Km]